The Blowzee Update | Shark Tank Season 13

 Although the product was selling well and previously ranked #1 for birthday candles on Amazon, it seems like the Blowzee excitement was short-lived.

-Unfortunately, our most recent Blowzee update research shows that the company appears to no longer be operational despite its initial
+Unfortunately, our most recent Blowzee update research shows that the company appears to no longer be operational despite its initial Shark Tank boost.
+The item is unavailable on Amazon and the official Blowzee website is down at the time of writing.

-So, It looks like the sharks made the right call by not investing in the product.
-At this time, it looks like this may be our final Blowzee Update.
+So, it looks like the sharks made the right call by not investing in the product.
+At this time, it looks like this may be our final Blowzee update.
 But, who knows, maybe Mark and Mark will have more innovative ideas up their sleeves in the future!

-Interested in more company updates from
+Interested in more company updates from Shark Tank Season 13 Episode 13?
+Look here:

 Make sure to check out our Season 13 products page for more company updates from Season 13.